2022 Hungarian parliamentary election: Anomalies over postal ballots

 Since the 2014 parliamentary election, the right to vote is extended to Hungarian citizens, after a registration process, who do not have a permanent residence in Hungary (i.e. mostly the Hungarian diaspora in the neighboring countries, who have dual citizenship); however, they can only vote for the national list of Hungarian parties, so they do not have a chance to vote in individual constituencies.
 Unlike those Hungarians who have a Hungarian address but live abroad, the members of the Hungarian diaspora can cast their ballots by post without having to travel to an embassy or consulate.
-Critics say this method do not provide sufficient guarantees to prevent election fraud.
+Critics say this method does not provide sufficient guarantees to prevent election fraud.
 Since 2014, the ruling party Fidesz–KDNP usually acquired more than 90 percent of the vote among the Hungarian diaspora.

 Transtelex.ro, a Hungarian-language Romanian news portal revealed all possible frauds allowed by the legally undeveloped system.
 For instance, the registration process was not secure, as the data allowed a voter to register on behalf of another person and retrieve voting documents to any address.
 In the case of identification sheets, it was not possible to determine with absolute certainty whether it had actually been completed by the person whose name appears on it.
 As a result of a change in legislation in 2021, it was possible to return the vote without the posted security sealed envelope, therefore, there was no guarantee that the ballot paper had not been replaced.
 There were several reports that a person could also easily vote on behalf of their family members.
 Telex.hu reported a case that grandparents of a woman from Odorheiu Secuiesc, who resided in Budapest in the weeks of the election, filled her personal data and voted on her behalf.
 She said, "I have already been outraged that they have filled in the official paper and sent it for me, abusing my personal rights, but, in addition, they have voted for a party that I do not support because it represents an ideologically opposed position to me".